From 9/11 to Abbottabad - the Ten-Year Search for Osama bin Laden

 The definitive account of the decade-long manhunt that killed the world's most wanted man, Osama bin Laden.

-* A careful account of Obama's decision-making process in the final weeks and days as the raid was planned, as well as what NSC cabinet members were advising him the fascinating story of a group of mostly women analysts at the CIA in the HVT (high value target) section, who never gave up assembling the tiniest clues about OBL's whereabouts
+* A careful account of Obama's decision-making process throughout the final weeks and days during which the raid was planned, as well as what NSC cabinet members were advising him.
+The fascinating story of a group of (mostly female) analysts at the CIA in the HVT (High Value Target) section, who never gave up assembling the tiniest clues about OBL's whereabouts.

 “Tells the story of the search with considerable authority and conviction”